kentcdodds/old-kentcdodds.com/content/blog/but-really-what-is-a-javascript-test/index.md

   _Let's take a step back and understand automated testing of JavaScript from square one._
 keywords:
-  - JavaScript
+  - javascript
-  - Testing
+  - testing
-  - Software Development
+  - web development
 banner: ./images/banner.jpg
 bannerCredit:
   'Photo by [Joshua Earle](https://unsplash.com/photos/xEh4hvxRKXM) on